Calcium acetate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use antacids unless you have talked with your doctor.
+- Do not use an antacid unless you have talked with your doctor.

 Warnings While Using This Medicine